 On his travels he has collected hundreds of myths and legends, fables and folktales and these expeditions have inspired more than a tale or two of their own.
 What’s been seen and heard and imagined along the way can be found in his two illustrated books of original tales and comic poetry: Jurassic Cove and Other Jolly Japes and Unicorn in the Playground.

 Nowadays, he’s wound up living slap bang in the middle of the wild and wacky West Country dwelling beneath circling buzzards and cackling ravens on the edge of Dartmoor.

 Living in this land of myths and legend is a constant challenge.
 Crossing the river to get to the shops without being accosted by Cutty Dyer, the ogre who lives under the bridge can be a tricky business.
 Driving across the moor and not being molested by the Hairy Hands is a feat most people don’t have to worry about in their daily lives.

 Still, Clive does manage to roam far and wide without mishap most days of the year.

 For over forty years he’s told tales, sung songs and spouted poetry at thousands of events and venues including schools, festivals, deep dark woods, haunted castles, Zaatari refugee camp in Jordan and No 10 Downing Street.

-Globetrotting Mr. PiG has plied his trade in Argentina, Brazil, Canada, China, Germany, India, Indonesia, Jordan, Malaysia, Morocco, Myanmar, the Netherlands, Peru, the Philippines, Russia, South Korea, Thailand, Turkey and the U.S.
+Globetrotting Mr. PiG has plied his trade in Argentina, Brazil, Canada, China, Germany, India, Indonesia, Jordan, Malaysia, Mexico, Morocco, Myanmar, the Netherlands, Peru, the Philippines, Russia, South Korea, Thailand, Turkey and the U.S.

 This travelling talesman, pedlar of poetry and thoroughly modern troubadour is equally happy sharing stories by the fireside with you and your friends or performing on a stage for hundreds of eager ears.